Network Configuration Automation

 NETCONF ( network control protocol ) is an XML-based data encoding for configuration and protocol messages.
 It offers secure transport and is Asynchronous, so it’s not sequential like TCL and EXPECT.
 Asynchronous makes NETCONF more efficient.
 It allows the separation of the configuration from the non-configuration items.

-Backup and restore are complex with SNMP, as you have no idea what fields are used to restore.
-Also, because of the binary nature of SNMP, it isn’t easy to compare configurations from one device to another.
-NETCONF is much better at doing this.
+SNMP makes backup and restore complex, as you have no idea what fields are used to restore.
+Also, because of SNMP’s binary nature, it isn’t easy to compare configurations from one device to another.
+NETCONF is much better at this.

 A final note: Transaction-based approach